OWASP/owasp.github.io/_posts/2024-03-01-iot-security-testing-guide.md

 Using the aforementioned [attacker model](https://github.com/OWASP/owasp-istg/blob/main/src/02_framework/attacker_model.md), potential attackers can be described as follows:

 * They can analyze their own device and might be able to prepare and reproduce attacks against devices of their victims.
 Since they have their own device at home, they have full physical access to the device.
 They could even disassemble it any analyze the device internals if necessary.
 The attacker model describes this as *physical access level 4 (PA-4) "invasive access"*.
 * They have access to some kind of user interface, allowing them to monitor, control or even configure the device.
-This is called *logical access level 2 (LA-2) "low-privileged access"* or *logical access level 3 (LA-3) "high-privileged access"* respectively in the attacker model.
+This is called *authorization access level 2 (AA-2) "low-privileged access"* or *authorization access level 3 (AA-3) "high-privileged access"* respectively in the attacker model.